vertueux/smov/configuration/calibration/README.md

 ## Installation

-You need to have ROS2 installed and theses packages provided by the default desktop installation below
+You need to have ROS2 installed and theses packages provided by the default desktop installation below:

 * **rclcpp**.
 * Have the `front_board_msgs` as well as the `back_board_msgs` package (in the `communications/` directory).

 ## To run it
-To launch the project and the executable after compilation, you'll need to enter this command on a terminal (Note that for the moment, there is only one executable for servo control and configuration)
+To launch the project and the executable after compilation, you'll need to enter this command on a terminal (Note that for the moment, there is only one executable for servo control and configuration):
 ```bash
 ros2 run calibration node
 ```